-The Company has entered into a retention cash bonus award letter agreement with each of Mr. Weidman, Dr. Pohlmann, and Dr. Cole (collectively, the "Bonus Agreements").
+The Company has entered into a bonus award agreement with each of Mr. Weidman, Dr. Pohlmann, and Dr. Cole (collectively, the "Bonus Agreements") dated February 23, 2005.
 Pursuant to the terms of the respective Bonus Agreements, Mr. Weidman is eligible to receive a cash bonus award equal to \$5,135,000, Dr. Cole is eligible to receive a cash bonus award equal to \$3,960,000, and Dr. Pohlmann is eligible to receive a cash bonus award equal to \$3,710,000.
-Fifty percent of the retention bonuses were immediately vested and paid on January 21, 2005.
-Each of Mr. Weidman, Dr. Cole and Dr. Pohlmann will receive 25% of his respective bonus award if the Company achieves certain cost-reduction targets for 2005, with the remaining 25% of the respective bonus award payable if the Company achieves certain cost-reduction targets for 2006.
-If Mr. Weidman's, Dr. Cole's or
+Fifty percent of the bonuses were immediately vested and paid on January 21, 2005.
+Each of Mr. Weidman, Dr. Cole and Dr. Pohlmann has received 25% of his respective bonus because the Company achieved certain cost reduction targets for 2005.
+The remaining 25% of the respective bonus award is payable if the Company achieves certain cost reduction targets for 2006.

-Dr. Pohlmann's employment is terminated by the Company for cause, or by such executive without good reason, such executive will forfeit any unpaid portion of the potential bonus award under his respective Bonus Agreement.
+If Mr. Weidman's, Dr. Cole's or Dr. Pohlmann's employment is terminated by the Company for cause, or by such executive without good reason, such executive will forfeit any unpaid portion of the potential bonus award under his respective Bonus Agreement.
 If Mr. Weidman's, Dr. Cole's or Dr. Pohlmann's employment is terminated by the Company without cause or due to his death or disability or by such executive for good reason, such executive will be entitled to receive the remaining scheduled payments under the respective Bonus Agreements without regard to whether the cost reduction targets are achieved.
-In addition, we have paid bonuses of \$2 million, in the aggregate, to certain members of management.
-The after-tax amount received by certain members of management, including the above named three, in connection with these retention bonuses was used to purchase shares directly from us under the directed share program at the price of \$16 per share.